nelantone/okrs_evolgo/README.md

       - [x] shoulda-matchers => https://github.com/thoughtbot/shoulda-matchers
       Add Rubocop autogen config*
       `rubocop --auto-gen-config`
-  5. Add the model with respective columns/parameters and defin asociations.
+  5. Define the model with respective columns/parameters and associations.
       - User has goals
       - Goals belong to User
       - User can Create a Key-Result